 The flag of the Sundgau is an unofficial design that emerged recently in the local landscape, maybe as an initiative to reinforce a sense of unity and belonging.
 It does not appear on public buildings (such as town-halls, schools, local councils) alongside the European, French and Alsatian flags.
 In Altkirch, you can see it as an iron sign of the Sundgau museum and in the neighbouring village of Carspach, featured in the centre of … the village’s roundabout!

 1. The 3 stars from Cardinal Mazarin’s coat of arms.

 The Sundgau was given by Louis XIV to Mazarin in the 17th century to thank him for his loyal service.

 2. The Austrian flag (red-white-red).

-The Sundgau was Austrian from 1324 to 1648 whilst some of its territory already belonged to the Habsburg dynasty as early as the 11th century.
+The Sundgau was Austrian from 1324 to 1648 whilst some of its territories already belonged to the Habsburg dynasty as early as the 11th century.

 3. The 2 fish from the Counts of Ferrette.

-The two fish are featured in several coat of arms in North-Eastern France:
+The two fish are featured in a number of coat of arms in North-Eastern France: